Skip to content

 Aliases

-Assign aliases to fields or expressions to make results more readable and convenient for subsequent references.
+Assign aliases to fields or expressions to make results more readable and convenient for subsequent reference.

 Basic Syntax